gofiber/fiber/middleware/limiter/README.md

-# Limiter
+# Limiter Middleware

-Limiter middleware for [Fiber](https://github.com/gofiber/fiber) used to limit repeated requests to public APIs and/or endpoints such as password reset etc. Also useful for API clients, web crawling, or other tasks that need to be throttled.
+Limiter middleware for [Fiber](https://github.com/gofiber/fiber) that is used to limit repeat requests to public APIs and/or endpoints such as password reset.
+It is also useful for API clients, web crawling, or other tasks that need to be throttled.

 _NOTE: This middleware uses our [Storage](https://github.com/gofiber/storage) package to support various databases through a single interface.
 The default configuration for this middleware saves data to memory, see the examples below for other databases._